RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-signature-provider.md

 ## Example 1

-You have your own package to sign:
+For example, your own package to sign need an ethereum address and return the signature as a hexadecimal string:

 ```typescript
 class mySignaturePackage {